Couplings among different degrees of freedom

 The keyword argument constraint can be omitted if there are no constraints in the summation, e.g., for a special kind of phonon potential $V\sum_{⟨ij⟩}\frac{1}{2}\sum_{μν}u_i^μ u_j^ν$, the coupling pattern can be written as

-One last remark.
-The constraints can only act on the iid attribute but not on the site attribute of Index.
+One more remark.
+The constraints can only act on the internal attribute but not on the site attribute of Index.
 Remind that the site attribute of Index in the coupling pattern is the ordinal of a point in a bond but not the site index of a point in a lattice.
 Constraint on it makes no sense.

 Coupling patterns with matrices acting on sub internal spaces